Getting Started with Data Integration

 For other networking information, see the following topics:

 Ensure that you also have the required policies for creating workspaces, as described in Creating Policies.
-For example, if you're creating a workspace using virtual cloud network (VCN) resources, you must allow Data Integration access to your VCN in the compartment.
+For example, if you're creating a workspace that uses virtual cloud network (VCN) resources, you must create policies to allow Data Integration access to the VCN in the compartment.

 After creating data assets for the source and target data systems, you create the data integration processes for extracting, loading, and transforming data.